jboardman367/vJoyTASLoader/README.md

 ### Game-specific functions
 - `wait` (Hue): Will pause execution of the script until Hue becomes controllable.
 Will abort the script if it takes longer than 10 seconds

+## Other programs are not working with my normal controller?
+What do I do?

+If other programs are not working with your normal controllers, that means they are only designed to pick up on the primary controller, which vJoy forces itself to be.
+To solve this issue, you can use [x360ce](https://www.x360ce.com/) to make your controller work again.

 ## Building
 If you want to use the source files for the code, please note that I have made changes to the ReadWriteMemory module from the PyPi release in order to read boolean data as well as 4 byte int data.
 Also note that the pyvjoy library will only operate in 64-bit python, and includes a dll that the [repo](https://github.com/tidzo/pyvjoy) it is from doesn't provide.
 Bundling into an .exe: install PyInstaller with pip and do `pyinstaller --onefile --add-binary [some path]\TAS\src\pyvjoy\vJoyInterface.dll;.
 TASLoader.py` in the command line from inside `src`.